Paperdreamer/documents/EXEC_OF_QA.md

 ### User Story #22: Commentary Area
 + __Velocity Points__: 15
-+ __Description__: As a project member I want to be able to discuss things in a commentary area.
++ __Description__: As a project member, I want to be able to discuss things in a commentary area.
-+ __Acceptance Test #1__: After logging in as "TestUser" and opening the Project View I can see all comments any user posted in this particular project.
-I can then specify a new comment with Title "Title" and Text "Text".
-After clicking "Post Comment" it will be added to the list of comments and be visible to everyone else in the project.
-Also if I'm privileged (Director of the project or Moderator/Administrator) I can remove any comment.
++ __Acceptance Test #1__: After logging in as "Test User" and opening the Project View, I can see all comments any user posted in this particular project.
+I can then specify a new comment with title "Title" and Text "Text".
+After clicking "Post Comment", it will be added to the list of comments and be visible to everyone else in the project.
+Also if I'm privileged (Director of the project or Moderator/Administrator), I can remove any comment.
 + __Implementation__:
  	+ __Back end pull request #37: Add code to add/remove/get comments__
  	+ __Front end pull request #47: Add code to add/remove/show comments__
- 	+

 ### User Story #23: Asset Management
 + __Velocity Points__: 15
-+ __Description__: As a project member I want to be able to add and remove Assets from Canvases in Panels.
-Additionally I want to be able to upload Assets and choose a tag for it.
-After that I can remove an asset assigned to a canvas.
++ __Description__: As a project member, I want to be able to add and remove assets from canvases in panels.
+Additionally, I want to be able to upload assets and choose a tag for it.
+After that, I can remove an asset assigned to a canvas.
-+ __Acceptance Test #1__: After logging in as "TestUser" and opening a Panel of the Project View I can see a button called "upload asset".
++ __Acceptance Test #1__: After logging in as "Test User" and opening a panel of the project view, I can see a button called "Upload asset".
 I can then press this button an chose an asset by double clicking it - it will be added to the panel's canvas then.
-I also can upload an asset by choosing a tag first, the file and a file name and then press "upload".
-While the upload is in progress a "please wait" message is shown.
-I am also able to click a cross signed button to remove Assets from a panel's canvas.
+I also can upload an asset by choosing a tag first, the file and a file name and then press "Upload".
+While the upload is in progress, a "please wait" message is shown.
+I am also able to click a button with a cross symbol to remove assets from a panel's canvas.
 + __Implementation__:
  	+ __Back end pull request #36: Implement Assetmanagement__
  	+ __Front end pull request #46: Implement Assetmanagement__

 ## Partially Reached or Missed Quality Goals
 `TODO`